 But what happens if you buy a used vehicle and it gets recalled later?

 In this scenario, similar to the process discussed earlier with a new car, you might have a legitimate claim if there is an express warranty in effect and the vehicle/defect meets the criteria of a lemon.
-However, if you bought a used car properly labeled “as is,” you may not be eligible for benefits under California Lemon Law, unless the manufacturer extends the warranty.
+However, if you bought a used car properly labeled “as is,” you may not be eligible for benefits under lemon law California, unless the manufacturer extends the warranty.

 So, when it comes to lemon law and product recalls, there are very few solid answers and a lot of gray areas.
-Ultimately, it all depends on the situation, the vehicle, severity of the recall, and a number of other things.
+Ultimately, it all depends on the situation, the vehicle, the severity of the recall, and a number of other things.

-If you have been notified that your vehicle has been recalled and are wondering what the next steps are, there is a chance that you are eligible for benefits under California lemon law.
-The best plan of action is to reach out to a local lemon law lawyer immediately to assess the situation.
+If you have been notified that your vehicle has been recalled and are wondering what the next steps are, there is a chance that you are eligible for benefits under lemon law California.

 Get in contact with us today and schedule a FREE consultation!